Merit Increases: A Step-by-Step Guide

 Category: Insights

-Merit increases work best when they’re treated as a repeatable decision process, not a once-a-year scramble.
-A good process balances three things: rewarding performance, managing internal equity, and staying within budget while producing outcomes leaders can explain with a straig
+Merit increases work best when they're treated as a repeatable decision process, not a once a year scramble.
+A good process balances three things: rewarding performance, managing internal equity, and staying within budget while producing outcomes leaders can explain with a straig This article lays out a practical step by step approach, includes calibration tips, shows merit matrix examples (performance × compa ratio), and calls out common mistakes.

 Key Takeaways